utcsilab/bart-autodoc/README.md

 # BART Autodoc

-# Convert Jupyter Notebooks and Markdown Files
+# Convert Jupyter Notebooks and Markdown Files (By Ashwin Ram)

-This script allows you to convert Jupyter notebooks and Markdown files back and forth between each other.
-It uses the `nbconvert` and `nbformat` packages to handle the conversion.
+This is a bash script that converts a Markdown file to Jupyter Notebook (.ipynb) format.
+It utilizes the `jupytext` tool for the conversion.

+## Prerequisites

+- Python 3.x
+- `pip` (Python package manager)

+## Installation

+1. Clone the repository or download the script file (`convert.sh`) to your local machine.

+2. Open a terminal or command prompt and navigate to the directory containing the `convert.sh` script.

+3. Run the following command to make the script executable:

+chmod +x convert.sh

 ## Usage